victron/hubplanner2triangu/README.md

 `-mrate` - monthly negotiated rate in USD
 `-usd` - USDUAH exchange rate at day of payment

+### TODO:
+- subject for taxi in cli output. to easy copy in jira subj.
+- sort output list by date
++ flag taxi only
++ flag dir for exports
++ put result in report dir
+- clean files after tests

 ### Testing Notes

 #### Integrational test